Welcome to Year 5!

 - recognising Roman numerals I, V, X, L, C, D and M to read numbers and years.

-Addition and Subtraction: children will be expected to be able to solve addition and subtraction problems involving numbers with more than four digits.
+Addition and Subtraction: You will be expected to be able to solve addition and subtraction problems involving numbers with more than four digits.
 This includes:

 - practising a range of mental calculation strategies as well as using a variety of methods to calculate including using objects, diagrams or drawings such as number lines, models such as the area/grid method and written column addition and column subtraction

-- using rounding to estimate answers and checking that their answers are sensible and accurate
+- using rounding to estimate answers and checking that answers are sensible and accurate

-- solving multi-step word problems for which they will need to solve multiple calculations before coming to the final answer.
+- solving multi-step word problems for which you will need to solve multiple calculations before coming to the final answer.

 Term 2/3:

-Multiplication and Division: children will be expected to be able to solve multiplication and division problems involving numbers up to four digits and begin to learn long multiplication.
+Multiplication and Division: You will be expected to be able to solve multiplication and division problems involving numbers up to four digits and begin to learn long multiplication.
 This includes:

 - dividing four-digit numbers by one-digit numbers and interpreting remainders